Aoife Horgan

-Aoife Horgan (born 17 January 2003) is an Irish footballer who plays college soccer for the Central Connecticut Blue Devils women's soccer team and represents the Republic of Ireland women's national under-19 football team.
+Aoife Horgan (born 17 January 2003) is an Irish footballer who plays in Australia for Southern Districts Raiders.

 Club career

 Early career

 Horgan is from Listowel in County Kerry.
 She played for Listowel Celtic under-12s when she was six years old, alongside her older sister Rebecca.

 Women's National League

 Horgan joined Limerick WFC in 2019.
 On her début against Galway WFC, they lost 6–3 but Horgan got on the scoresheet.
 Three months later against DLR Waves, Horgan was on the scoresheet again, not once but twice as she scored two in the last ten minutes to complete a comeback from 2–0 down to win 3–2.
 When Limerick were dissolved she joined new club Treaty United WFC, who were based at the same site.
 She made her debut for them in a 5–0 loss to Peamount United.
 In her next game against DLR Waves, she scored her team's second goal in a 2–0 win.

 By the end of the 2020 Women's National League season, Horgan was recognised as a promising striker and one of Treaty United's best players.
 She was praised by club captain Marie Curtin: "She's so good.
 She scores goals and that is the hardest thing to do in football.
 She is dynamic on the turn and is such a naturally gifted footballer so it's huge for us to have someone of her capacity in the squad."